zhumingpassional/RLSolver/README.md

 # AI4Maxcut: High performance GPU-based solver for the graph maxcut problem

-We aim to showcase that AI, especially reinforcement learning (RL) or machine learning (ML) with GPUs delivers the best benchmark performance for the graph maxcut problems.
+We aim to showcase that AI, especially reinforcement learning (RL) or machine learning (ML) with GPUs delivers the best benchmark performance for the graph maxcut problem.
 AI4Maxcut collects many AI tricks and also operations research (OR) tricks to improve the performance.

 # Key Technologies
 - **AI tricks** such as learn to optimize, and curriculum learning.